Introduction to Defect Tracking Tools

 - Reporting facility – It must have a reporting facility which means a tester should be able to log a bug with all additional details such as its environment, severity, attachments, etc

 The above-mentioned features are basic features that any bug tracking tool should have.
-Although these tool might provide some additional features also.
-But the above-mentioned features are necessary for tracking of bugs
+However, this tool might provide some additional features also.
+But the above-mentioned features are necessary for tracking of bugs.

 This has been a guide to Defect Tracking Tools.
 Here we discussed the basic concept, types of defect tracking tools with their uses, and some fundamental features.
 You can also go through our other suggested articles to learn more –